 AT&T commissioned Argonne National Laboratory to produce climate projections for adaptation efforts.
 Prior to this new climate data, AT&T’s infrastructure and disaster preparedness decisions were based primarily on historical hazard data and 10-day weather forecasts.

 AT&T also uses the climate data to make informed decisions about where to invest in resilience measures for existing network assets and where to place new equipment to minimize climate-related risks.
-For example, to make the network more resilient, AT&T invests in backup power as well as flood-proofing solutions that help keep equipment out of harm’s way and up and running for customers.
+For example, to make their network more resilient, AT&T invests in backup power as well as flood-proofing solutions that help keep equipment out of harm’s way and operational for customers.
 Climate data helps pinpoint which sites are most at risk from climate-related impacts so that the company can prioritize those sites for resilience enhancements.
-For instance, AT&T put floodgates on the doors of central offices in the Southeast and Gulf regions that have been identified as facing flood risk–critical in hurricane-prone areas.
+For instance, AT&T put floodgates on the doors of central offices in the Southeast and Gulf regions that have been identified as facing flood risk—critical in hurricane-prone areas.

 There has been growing interest from business units across the company in leveraging the climate data to enhance decision-making.
 To enhance AT&T’s climate resiliency, the company continues to analyze how climate hazards might change over time, identify any potential exposure to escalating hazards in critical geographies, and identify solutions to reduce potential risk.